aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/customizing-email-headers/managing-x-headers-in-email-messages/_index.md

 > **Pro tip:** Use meaningful header names (e.g., `X-Order-ID`) to make downstream processing easier.

-### Step 3: Sending the Email
+### Step 3: Sending the Email via SMTP

-Now send the message via SMTP.
+Now send the message using the SMTP protocol.
 Replace the placeholder values with your actual server details.

 ```java
 // Create an instance of the SmtpClient class